Department of Agricultural Economics Extension

 Inexpensive and readily available.
 Depending on the version that you select, Quicken may be purchased for $40-50 at many retail outlets.

 Flexible.
-Allows record-keeping for a wide variety of agricultural and non-ag business enterprises.
+Allows record-keeping for a wide variety of agricultural and non-ag business enterprises, as well as family living expenses.

 Widely used.
 Users can compare notes with neighbors on its application and use.